Alejandroq12/to-do-list/README.md

 npm install
 ```

-3. If you run npm install, remember to create a .gitignore file to prevent the node_modules folder from being uploaded to GitHub:
+3. If you run `npm install`, remember to create a `.gitignore` file to prevent the node_modules folder from being uploaded to GitHub:

 ```
 .gitignore